Visshva-Anto/ECS-171-Project-Machine-Learning-/README.md

 '''

 If the above does not work and throws errors you many need to install few libraries.
-Few libraries tha you may need to install are Flask '''pip install FLask''' and Imbalanced-Learn'''pip install imbalanced-learn'''.
+Few libraries tha you may need to install are Flask '''pip install Flask''' and Imbalanced-Learn'''pip install imbalanced-learn'''.